KRakeesh04/s1/src/content/docs/maths/real-analysis/22-cauchy-sequence.md

 ## Bounded

-All Cauchy sequences are bounded. (has an upper bound).
+All Cauchy sequences are bounded.

 :::note[Proof Hint]